shaefelinger/codepedia/src/VUE/vue axios.md

 }
 ```

-At the top, we’re importing Axios.
-Below that, we’ve
+- importi Axios

--  added an `apiClient` constant, which holds our singular Axios instance.
-As you can see, we’ve set up a `baseURL` and some other configurations for Axios to use as it communicates with our server.
+-   `apiClient` constant,  holds a singule Axios instance.
+   -  set up a `baseURL` and some other configurations for Axios to use as it communicates with our server.

 -  we still have access to the Axios `get` method, and we’re passing in `'/events'` as the argument when making this call.
 This string will be added to our `baseURL`, so the request will be made to: `'https://my-json-server.typicode.com/.../events'`

-Next up, we just need to make use of this new **EventService** within our **EventList.vue** component,  importing the EventService, and running its `getEvents()` call.
+Next up,  use this new **EventService** within the **EventList.vue** component,  importing the EventService, and running its `getEvents()` call.

 ```js
 import EventService from '@/services/EventService.js'